Thank you for your interest in contacting First 5 LA. Please use the below menu options for navigating how to contact us.

 How do I request records?

 Any member of the public may request to view or pay for a copy of a public records.
 Though First 5 LA staff can ask you for information in response to a public records requests, you are not required to give us your name or any other identifying information such as address or telephone number.
 Also, you are not required to put your request in writing, or explain why you want the records.
-A request can be made using our web form, over the phone (XXX-XXX-XXXX), mailed (750 N. Alameda Avenue, Los Angeles, CA 90012), or via email ([email protected]).
+Please use this web form to place your records request.

 Do I have to use the public records web form?